-The purpose of this protocol is to understand the propensity of nanomaterials to induce oxidative stress.
-Induction of oxidative stress is a common toxicity associated with nanoparticles.
+The purpose of this protocol is to understand the propensity of nanomaterials to induce oxidative stress in the mitochondria.
+Induction of the oxidative stress is a common toxicity associated with nanoparticles.
 Generation of reactive oxygen species (ROS) and its control by antioxidant systems is a part of normal cellular metabolism [1].
-However, disturbance of redox homeostasis and accumulation of ROS damages cellular organelles and DNA, eventually leading to cell death [2].
+The total oxidative stress generated in a cell is the result of combined oxidative stress from various organelles such as endoplasmic reticulum, lysosomes, mitochondria, and peroxisomes.
+Disturbance of redox homeostasis and accumulation of ROS damages cellular organelles and DNA, eventually leading to cell death [2].
 Another consequence of excessive ROS generation is activation of stress-related pathways and release of pro-inflammatory cytokines [1].
+Depending on the source of ROS, organelle-specific toxicity can also contribute to stress response.